DataDog/documentation/content/en/continuous_integration/troubleshooting.md

 ### The test status numbers are not what is expected

 The test status numbers are calculated based on the unique tests that were collected.
-The uniqueness of a test is defined, not only by its suite and name, but by its test parameters and test configurations as well.
+The uniqueness of a test is defined not only by its suite and name, but by its test parameters and test configurations as well.

 #### The numbers are lower than expected